heungheung/weblogic-operator-tutorialx/tutorials/override.jdbc.md

 For more details see the [Configuration overrides documentation](https://github.com/oracle/weblogic-kubernetes-operator/blob/2.0/site/config-overrides.md)

+## Prerequisites ##

+To override a JDBC resource you will require an accessible database instance.
+This will be created by the instructor and populated it with data.
+The instructor will provide you with the following configuration details to be used in creating a Kubernetes secret:

+- Database Username
+- Database User password
+- JDBC URL for connection

 ## Prepare JDBC override ##

 The operator requires a different file name format for override templates.
 For JDBC it has to be `jdbc-MODULENAME.xml`.
 A MODULENAME must correspond to the MBean name of a system resource defined in your original `config.xml` file.